SebasthianSaldanaPerez/pos-system/README.md

 ## 📄 License

-This project is for educational and personal use.
+This project is licensed under the MIT License - see the LICENSE file for details.